Wabash College: History

-In the 20th century, President George L. Mackintosh (1903–1926) instituted major reforms, including the development of the Wabash Plan, which emphasized faculty-student dialogue, senior comprehensive exams, and a distinctive curriculum rooted in interdisciplinary learning.
+In the 20th century, president George L. Mackintosh (1903–1926) instituted major reforms, including the development of the Wabash Plan, which emphasized faculty-student dialogue, senior comprehensive exams, and a distinctive curriculum rooted in interdisciplinary learning.
 During World War I, Wabash hosted a Student Army Training Corps unit, and during World War II, the college trained Navy officers through the V-12 Navy College Training Program.

 The postwar period brought enrollment growth through the G.I.
 Bill and further academic reform.
 Despite broader national trends toward coeducation, Wabash remained a men's college, reaffirming that identity via a campus-wide referendum in 1992.
-In 1996, under the direction of James Fisher, Wabash became the first college in America to stage Tony Kushner's Angels in America.

 In the 21st century, Wabash has prioritized global learning, undergraduate research, and leadership programs like WabashX.
-The college maintains vibrant traditions such as Chapel Sing, Ringing In and Out, and the annual Monon Bell Classic against DePauw University.
-With a strong alumni network, modern facilities, and enduring commitment to the liberal arts, Wabash continues its mission: "to educate men to think critically, act responsibly, lead effectively, and live humanely."
+The college maintains traditions such as Chapel Sing, Ringing In and Out, and the annual Monon Bell Classic against DePauw University.
+With a strong alumni network, modern facilities, and a commitment to the liberal arts, Wabash continues its mission: "to educate men to think critically, act responsibly, lead effectively, and live humanely."